-When I’m working with clients to improve their health, I’m usually slow to recommend recipes that require buying a new appliance, but the Ninja Creami has been a rare exception.
+When I'm working with clients on their health goals, I'm usually slow to recommend recipes that need a new appliance.
+But the Ninja Creami has been a rare exception and this recipe is exactly why.

 You can follow my exact recipe, or tweak it to fit your own nutrition and fitness goals.